rcarrata/ns-gitops/README.md

 NOTE: if you have not installed xclip you can copy & paste the gpg public key.

-* Go to the gitea website deployed:
+* Go to the gitea website deployed in your OCP/K8s cluster:

 ```sh
 echo $gturl